Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Preliminaries on Dynamic Programming Operators and Games

 \subsection{The Operator Approach to Zero-Sum Games}

 We shall develop a general approach, which applies to various classes of zero-sum games with a mean-payoff type payment.
 To do so, it is convenient to introduce an abstract version of Shapley operators, following the ``operator approach'' of stochastic games~\cite{RS01,Ney03}.
 This will allow us to apply notions from nonlinear Perron--Frobenius theory, especially sub and super eigenvectors, and Collatz-Wielandt numbers, which play a key role in our analysis.
+We set $[n]:=\{1,\dots,n\}$.
+We shall use the sup-norm $\| x \|_\infty \defi \max_{i\in \oneto{n}} |x_i|$, and also the {\em Hilbert's seminorm}~\cite{gaubert_gunawardena}, which is defined by $\HNorm{x} \defi \mytop(x) - \mybot(x)$, where $\mytop (x) \defi \max_{i\in \oneto{n}} x_i$ (read ``top'') and $\mybot (x) \defi \min_{i\in \oneto{n}} x_i$ (read ``bottom'').
+We endow $\R$ with the standard order $\leq$, which is extended to vectors entrywise.